ar-io/ar-io-grants/README.md

-> **NOTE - The Grants Program is currently being soft-launched with our friends at Arweave India and applications are only being accepted from teams attending Hacker House 4.
-A public launch will be announced soon!**

 # AR.IO Foundation Grant Program

 The [AR.IO](http://AR.IO) Foundation functions as the steward of the network, balancing its growth and development with a commitment to the community's needs and the network's foundational ethos.
 In support of this role, The [AR.IO](http://AR.IO) Foundation has developed a grants program to help empower and incentivise the [AR.IO](http://AR.IO) community to contribute to the Network's long-term success.

+## Important Note

+The Grants Program is currently being soft-launched with our friends at Arweave India and applications are only being accepted from teams attending Hacker House 4.
+The program will be made available to the wider community very soon!

 ## Grant Focus Areas
 Below are the areas in which we're currently most interested in receiving grants proposals.

-- **Developer Experience:** Tools, SDKs, libraries or products that close experience gaps for developers building on [AR.IO](http://AR.IO) Network (Storage, Gateways, Domains).
+- **Developer Experience:** Tools, SDKs, libraries or products that improve the UX for developers building on [AR.IO](http://AR.IO) Network (Storage, Gateways, Domains).

 - **Integrations:** Integrating [AR.IO](http://AR.IO) Network with popular existing tools and developer libraries.